wongdaniel8/Portfolio/README.md

 	contains a fully constructed and operational CPU

 Machine Learning:
-	contains a neural network for digit classification, a decision tree for classifying U.S. census data, and an email spam classifier
+	contains a neural network for digit classification, a decision tree for classifying U.S. census data, a joke recommender and preference prediction system, and an email spam classifier

 SQLdatabase:
 	contains a fully constructed database that responds to SQL commands